montimaj/az-hydro/azhydro/README.md

 - **GW share** rises from 52–54 % (historical) to ~61 % by 2099 as
   non-irrigation demand — predominantly groundwater-sourced outside canal service areas — grows faster than irrigation.
-- **Total withdrawals** grow from 1.65 MAF (1950) to 4.79 MAF (2024)
+- **Total withdrawals** grow from 0.10 MAF (1900) to 4.79 MAF (2024)
   and are projected to reach 6.16 MAF by 2099.
-Historical growth is driven by agricultural expansion (1950s–1980s); projected growth is driven by urbanization and increasing M&I demand.
+Early growth (1900–1950) reflects the build-out of well and canal infrastructure; mid-century growth (1950s–1980s) is driven by agricultural expansion; projected growth is driven by urbanization and increasing M&I demand.
 - **Irrigation** remains relatively stable in the projections (3.45 → 3.72 MAF, +8 % by 2099), while **non-irrigation** nearly doubles
   (1.34 → 2.44 MAF) reflecting continued urban and industrial growth